Monday, February 13, 2012

 The system will react to a severe weather event when flood waters exceed a critical predetermined upstream water level, this is communicated to the evacuation centre data logger.
 The system is capable of initiating the evacuation sirens automatically or manually by the evacuation coordinators using the RTMC interface in the evacuation centre.
 The availability of real time flood condition data provides a critical tool for evacuation coordinators and the siren network gives a reliable method of initiating evacuation procedures.

-Coastal Water Quality Monitoring Network - Yantia-China
+Coastal Water Quality Monitoring Network - Yantai-China

-Yantia, China, is the pilot location for an innovative Coastal Water Quality monitoring network being jointly developed by Greenspan, Haicheng, the Chinese Academy of Science and the National Marine Agency.
+Yantai, China, is the pilot location for an innovative Coastal Water Quality monitoring network being jointly developed by Greenspan, Haicheng, the Chinese Academy of Science and the National Marine Agency.

 Located on the Bohol Sea, the Yellow River basin is home to almost 350 million people.
 This large population, heavy industry and being one of the busiest seaports in the world all combine to potentially stress the natural environment.
 Coupled with extensive mariculture and oil & gas reserves being explored in the sea, the potential for water quality problems are high.